 My wife, Kathy, and I have raised five kids.
 When we married in 1985, Sarah was 9 and Andy was 7.
 Doug, Stephen, and Martha followed in 1986, 1988, and 1989.
 Our oldest three are married.
-Eight grandchildren (so far).
+Nine grandchildren (so far).
 Imogen, our eighth and youngest, was born in September 2016.
 She is going to be a big sister.
 Her baby brother (or sister) is expected to meet the world in August 2018.

 Triple G Camp (“Grandma, Grandpa, and Grandkids”) is an annual summer event.
 The grandkids gather at our humble abode and have to put up with us for a weekend.
 Camping in the backyard, weather permitting.
 Grandma gets a little more geeked out about it than I do (I worry about everything… ugh), but we all have a blast.

 You will get to know my family.
 Read about Dad’s incredible health roller coaster.
 Check out the categories Family and My Dad’s Battle.

 There are still stories to tell about Dad, our family’s tumultuous journey through his extended hospitalization and death and life since then, especially from Mom’s perspective.
 If you have not experienced the aftermath of a parent’s (or spouse’s) death, it’s not only your emotions.
 Even with a good estate plan, you’ll still deal with a number of financial and logistical issues.